-The Fund was established as a unit trust and issues units to investors.
+Each Fund is established as a unit trust and issues units to investors.

-Please refer to the front cover of this simplified prospectus, or to the specific information about the Fund in Part B, for the series that are available for the Fund pursuant to this document.
-The Fund may also offer series which are only available on an exempt-distribution basis.
+Please refer to the front cover of this simplified prospectus, or to the specific information about each Fund in Part B, for the series that are available for each Fund pursuant to this document.
+A Fund may also offer series which are only available on an exempt-distribution basis.
 The different series of units available under this simplified prospectus are described under the heading "Purchases, Switches and Redemptions".
-We may offer additional series of units of the Fund in the future without notification to, or approval of, investors.
+We may offer additional series of units of the Funds in the future without notification to, or approval of, investors.